 - 560 Development and Management of Collections

-Youth Informatics is a new pathway for graduate students who wish to expand their role in youth services to bridge the gap between traditional youth librarianship and information/communication technology.
+- Youth Informatics is a pathway for graduate students who wish to expand their role in youth services to bridge the gap between traditional youth librarianship and information/communication technology.
 The growth in digital information, information systems, communication technologies, and fields of study including, but not limited to STEM, require individuals who have the necessary knowledge, critical thinking, and problem solving skills to help public libraries, school systems and other institutions integrate and use these technologies, as well as offer services in support of teaching, research, and practice.
 Learn more about youth informatics classes and the YI Certificate here.

 Public/ User Services: